SkyHorseTech/F9P_RAWX_Logger_OLED/README.md

 The RAWX files logged by this project can be processed using rtklibexplorer's version of RTKLIB

+See https://github.com/SkyHorseTech/F9P_RAWX_Logger for the files below showing the background of the process:

 SOFTWARE.md describes how to install the Arduino IDE and all the libraries you will need for this project

 HARDWARE.md describes how to connect the Adalogger to the SparkFun GPS-RTK2 board